Frequently asked questions about flu

 Reading time: 3 min

-Is flu or influenza contagious and for how long?
+How contagious is the flu and for how long?

-Yes.
-Flu or influenza is a very contagious illness.
-One person with influenza can infect others from the day before they notice flu symptoms up until 5–7 days after the onset.
+Flu is a very contagious illness.
+One person with influenza can infect others the day before they notice any symptoms until 5–7 days after they appear.
 Young children and people with a compromised immune system can transmit the virus for longer periods.

 Can flu be serious?

-What tests might they do if I have flu or influenza?
+What tests will I undergo if I have flu?

 Why do I need to be hospitalised?

-Under certain circumstances, isolation may be necessary to protect both the flu patient and other patients in the hospital who may be at risk of infection since flu is very contagious, especially in the first few days after the symptoms develop.
+Under certain circumstances, isolation may be recommended to protect both patient and other hospital patients who may be at risk of infection.
+This is because influenza is very contagious, especially in the first few days after the onset of symptoms.

 How long will I have to stay in hospital?

 If the flu infection is not too severe and with few complications, you may be discharged after 3–4 days.
-However, there are a lot of factors that contribute to the length of each hospital stay such as your immunological status, whether you have any underlying chronic diseases or develop any flu-related complications.
+However, there are many factors that influence hospital stay, such as the patient's immune status, chronic diseases or complications developed due to influenza.

-What are antivirals and why do I need them?
+What are antivirals and why might I need them?

-Antivirals are medications used to eliminate influenza viruses and, in general, they stop viruses from replicating, which helps control the infection.
+Antivirals are medications used to eliminate flu viruses and help control the infection.
 If they are administered in the first few days after the appearance of symptoms, they can reduce the length of the flu process.
 Antivirals have to be prescribed by a healthcare professional, as they can have side effects.

-Remember: antibiotics are ineffective against flu because it is caused by a virus and antibiotics do not have any effects on viruses.
+Remember: antibiotics are ineffective against viruses; and the flu is caused by a virus.

 Should I stay in bed when I return home?

-Rest is an important recommendation, but you should still try to follow your normal routine and exercise a little, if possible and so long as your healthcare professional does not tell you otherwise.
-The best solution is to find a balance between periods of rest and activity throughout the day.
-Follow an appropriate rhythm.
+Rest is highly recommended, but you should still try to follow your normal routine and exercise a little, if possible; provided your healthcare professional does not tell you otherwise.
+It is best to find a balance between rest and activity periods during the day, at your own pace.
 Try to get out of bed and be active but without tiring yourself out.

 Should I continue the hospital treatment at home?

-Your healthcare professional will probably prescribe some medicines for you to take, although this depends on the specific characteristics of each patient.
-It is very important to follow the doctor’s indications and attend your scheduled visits.
+Your healthcare professional will probably prescribe some medicines for you to take, although this depends on each specific case.
+It is very important to follow the doctor’s indications and attend scheduled visits.

 Substantiated information by: